CS2613-FA23/explorationactivity1-AlarmWalker/Overview.md

 ## 4. Package/Library History <a name="package-library-history"></a>

-Creation Date: Beautiful Soup was first released in 2004, the current release is Beautiful Soup 4.12.2 (April 7, 2023).[2]
+Beautiful Soup was first released in 2004, the current release is Beautiful Soup 4.12.2 (April 7, 2023).[2]

 ## 5. Reasons for Selection <a name="reasons-for-selection"></a>